-Regarding how to measure the protein content, as we mentioned last week, crude protein (CP) is the traditional way of determining the protein content.
+Regarding how to measure the protein content, as we mentioned last week when we’ve discussed about the importance of understanding the laboratory analysis, crude protein (CP) is the traditional way of determining the protein content.
 For complete feeds the values should be around 14%.
 If we instead consider the feed as a supplement for grazing animals in the dry season, then the protein content should be higher, around 18%.

 As we also mentioned, this way of measurement is being substituted by true protein, due to the fact that crude protein estimates the protein content measuring the nitrogen content, therefore the NPN is also read as protein.
 Hence we must be extremely careful when analysing feeds that contain NPN.